Shonueld/Lego_DB/v2_manual_test_results.md

 }'
 # Response #3:
 {
-  "message": "List entry for set 1 has been created with status 'wishlist'", "username": "jim012",
+  "message": "List entry for set 19195 has been created with status 'wishlist'", "username": "Jim",
-  "set_id": 1,
+  "set_id": 19195,
   "status": "wishlist"
 }